reis-alex/mpc/README.md

 ### Constraints

-These terms relate to general constraints to be imposed to the optimization problem.
-All kinds of constraints are gathered in _opt.constraints_.
+The field _opt.constraints_ gathers the constraints to be imposed to the optimization problem.
 The types of constraints supported are:

 * Varible-wise bounds, provided through _opt.constraints.states.upper_ and _opt.constraints.states.lower_ for states, and _opt.constraints.control.upper_ and _opt.constraints.control.lower_ for the control inputs.
 These bounds must be given as a vector of appropriate dimensions (_i.e._, _opt.n_states_ and _opt.n_controls_).